Deenbe/blaster/README.md

 - Read messages in batches to reduce network round-trips.
 - Enhance the work distribution by intelligently filling read ahead buffers.
 - Retry handling the messages when there are intermittent errors.
-- Reduce the stress on recovering downstream services with the circuit breakers.
+- Reduce the stress on recovering downstream services with circuit breakers.
 - Process multiple messages simultaneously.
 - Prevent exhausting the host resources by throttling the maximum number of messages processed at any given time.